fyiernzy/UM-WIA1002/LabTest/LabTest1/Thursday/README.md

 }
 ```

-Essentially, CpuInt functions similarly to an Integer object that stores an integer value and performs basic arithmetic operations such as addition and multiplication through its add() and mul() methods, respectively.
+Essentially, CpuInt functions similarly to an Integer object that stores an integer value and performs basic arithmetic operations such as addition and multiplication through its `add()` and `mul() methods`, respectively.
 To better comprehend this concept, let us examine the following examples:

+**`add()`**

 ```java
 int a = 5;